How to Wash Raw Wool and Fiber correctly (without felting it!)

 Surprisingly, I have found it easier to get greasy sheep wool cleaner because most of the dirt is removed with the grease.

-This easy wool scouring method works great on all animal fiber including sheep wool, goat (mohair), alpaca, llama, etc. The trick is to wash your wool or fiber without felting it.
+This easy wool scouring method works great on all animal fiber including sheep wool, goat (mohair), alpaca, llama, etc. because you can wash deep clean it without felting it.
+What does that mean?

 1. Agitation (moving wet fiber around)